![]() |

 Links to the resources of the Smithsonian.
 Interesting sites for

-social and cultural history.
-For short biographies of a host of
+American social and cultural history.
+For short biographies of a

-can be found on this page.
-There are also hundreds of research papers
+topics can be found on this page.
+There are also hundreds of

-reports that are searchable by keyword or subject.
+research papers and reports that are searchable by keyword or

 Documents

-full text documents concerning US legal, economic, political and
+3500 full text documents concerning US legal, economic, political

-diplomatic history.
-This is a very useful site for researchers and is
+and diplomatic history.
+This is a very useful site for researchers

-searchable by century, topic or through one of the 64 document
+and is searchable by century, topic or through one of the 64

 Our Documents

-and our unity, our past and our future, and mostly our commitment as a
+diversity and our unity, our past and our future, and mostly our

-nation to continue to strive to form a more perfect union'".
+commitment as a nation to continue to strive to form a more

-contains 100 primary documents and will include full-page scans
+primary documents and will include full-page scans of each

 Making of America